11 Ways to Be Normal & Not Feel Weird

 11 Ways on How to Be Normal

 A.J.
 Downy said it best: “When you find people who not only tolerate your quirks but celebrate them with glad cries of “Me too!” be sure to cherish them.
-Because those weirdos are your tribe.”
+Because those weirdos are your tribe.

 Tip 1.
 Use the Mirror or Parrot Technique

 You can also people-watch while you ride the train or bus, eat lunch at the park, or sip coffee at your local java joint.
-Make mental notes (or journal) about what’s normal in various situations, and then use what you learn to appear normal.
+Make mental notes (or journal) about what’s expected in various situations, and then use what you learn to appear normal.

 Tip 2.
 Know Your Weird Habits